mongodb/mongo/src/mongo/logv2/README.md

 ### Message and Format string

 * Prefer pithy noun phrases or short sentence describing what is being logged
-* Prefer providing both message without replacement fields and format string with replacement fields when writing new log messages.
+* Prefer a message without replacement fields for new log messages.
+* When updating existing messages, try to include both a replacement-free message and format string with replacement fields.
 That will help the transition to good JSON logs.
 * Avoid ending with punctuation (.)

 ### Attribute names